BlackBeltTechnology/pandino/packages/@pandino/persistence-manager-memory/README.md

 # persistence-manager-memory

-In Memory implementation of the Pandino Persistence Manager API
+In Memory implementation of the [Persistence Manager API](../persistence-manager-api).

+## Context

+This package is part of the [pandino-root](https://github.com/BlackBeltTechnology/pandino) monorepo.
+For detailed information about what is Pandino / how this package fits into the ecosystem, please consult with the related documentation(s).

 ## Installation